 1. It’s something a bit different

-One of the things I liked most about traveling in Cape Verde is that it’s not really on the usual tourist map.
+One of the things I liked most about traveling in Cape Verde is that it’s not on the usual tourist map.
 It’s a tropical destination, but it isn’t some hyper-touristed place like, say, Bali, Thailand, or the Yucatan.

-Things are really small-scale and authentic.
+Tourism on Cape Verde is mostly small-scale and authentic.
 If you ask me, I think it’s an underrated little gem.

-Cape Verde is a chain of 10 islands in the Atlantic, just west of Senegal and Mauritania.
+Cape Verde is a chain of ten islands in the Atlantic, just west of Senegal and Mauritania.
 The original Portuguese name of the country is Cabo Verde, meaning ‘green cape’, though most of the rugged islands consist of dark volcanic rock.
-It’s a small country, having only about half the surface area of Spain’s Canary Islands further north, or one-and-a-half times that of Luxembourg.
+It’s a small country, having only about half the surface area of Spain’s Canary Islands further north, or about one-and-a-half times that of Luxembourg.

 2. It’s perfect for backpacking

 I spent most of my time on Sao Vicente and Santo Antão.
-The latter is a paradise for hikers, with numerous trails through dramatic volcanic landscapes and green cultivated valleys.
+The latter is a true paradise for hikers, with numerous trails through dramatic volcanic landscapes and green cultivated valleys.
 I packed only a light carry-on backpack and took it with me on some of the hikes, moving from guesthouse to guesthouse.

 I met a couple of German travellers who I went on a hike with, had dinner with some French and Swiss travelers, met a few locals along the way, and did a lot of solo hiking as well.
 Every day had some new adventures in store.